awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

 To communicate with other services, Lookout for Metrics needs permissions from an AWS Identity and Access Management \(IAM\) service role\.
 When you use the console to configure a dataset, you can create a service role or choose one you already have\.
 If you don't have permission to create roles, ask an administrator to create a service role for Lookout for Metrics\.
 For more information, see [Service roles for Amazon Lookout for Metrics](permissions-service.md)\.

-The console registers the dataset and activates the detector\.
-The detector starts analyzing data and trains itself to identify anomalies by identifying patterns between metrics\.
-The training process can take up to two days\.
-During this time, the detector's status is **Initializing**\.
+The console registers the dataset and activates the detector to start learning and finding anomalies\.